DelazJ/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 The |collapseTree| :sup:`Collapse All` button collapses all top-level entries.

 In :menuselection:`Settings --> Interface Customization` it is possible to disable resources.
 If you, for instance, would not like to show Python scripts in the browser, you can uncheck the :menuselection:`Browser --> py` entry, and if you want to get rid of your home folder in the browser, you can uncheck the :menuselection:`Browser --> special:Home` entry.

 A filter (|filterMap| :sup:`Filter Browser`) can be used for searching based on entry names (both leaf entries and node entries in the hierarchy).
-Using the |options| :sup:`Options` pull-down menu next to the filter text field, you can
+Using the |options| :sup:`Options` pull-down menu next to the filter text field, you can:

 * toggle :guilabel:`Case Sensitive` search
 * set the :guilabel:`Filter pattern syntax` to one of